Wyntuition/papyri/README.md

 The API is a Micronaut, Java, and Gradle microservice, and the UI is a very stripped-down React app.

-It is written using functional reactive programming (FRP) using Java and Vavr.
+It is written using functional reactive programming (FRP) using Java, Vavr and JavaScript.

 It is deployed onto a standalone Linux server with Docker, as well as onto a bare bones Kubernetes instance.
 It includes a development environment using Kubernetes (Minikube).